sine2pi/Variable-Radii-RoPE/README.md

 Standard RoPE rotates embeddings along a 2d 1-unit circle on a plane.
 This variable radius extension is an attempt at adding scale.
 This might provide a richer way to encode positional information, potentially improving the model's ability to handle sequences of various lengths and capture position-dependent patterns.
 Probably good for sound.
 Thats the intuition anyway.

+Next step is adding real audio frequency information to the nmess.. mockup is in the same folder.

 ### Particularly Good for Speech?